hotrungtruc/social-media-db-query-visualization/README.md

     cd social-media-db-query-visualization
     ```
 2. Install necessary libraries
-   '''sh
-   pip install -r requirements.txt
+- pip install -r requirements.txt
-   '''
 ## ⭐ Star this repo if you find it useful!